A. J. Puckett: Atlanta Braves

 On December 10, 2020, the Atlanta Braves selected Puckett in the minor league phase of the Rule 5 draft.
 Puckett split the 2021 season between the High-A Rome Braves and the Double-A Mississippi Braves, accumulating a 4–6 record and 2.90 ERA with 72 strikeouts in 80 2/3 innings pitched across 20 games.

 In 2022, Puckett returned to Mississippi.
 In 33 games, he struggled to a 2–5 record and 7.36 ERA with 74 strikeouts in 58 2/3 innings of work.
 Puckett elected free agency following the season on November 10, 2022.

 Seattle Mariners

 On February 8, 2023, Puckett signed a minor league contract with the Seattle Mariners organization.
 In 47 appearances split between the Double–A Arkansas Travelers and Triple–A Tacoma Rainiers, he accumulated a 6–4 record and 4.52 ERA with 54 strikeouts across 63 2/3 innings pitched.
 Puckett elected free agency following the season on November 6.

 Charros de Jalisco

 On April 23, 2024, Puckett signed with the Charros de Jalisco of the Mexican League.
 In 18 appearances for Jalisco, he compiled a 3–0 record and 1.02 ERA with 17 strikeouts and 3 saves across 17 2/3 innings pitched.

 Chicago Cubs

 On January 30, 2025, Puckett signed a minor league contract with the Chicago Cubs.
-He elected free agency on November 6.
+He made 46 appearances out of the bullpen for the Double-A Knoxville Smokies, compiling a 3-6 record and 3.35 ERA with 46 strikeouts and 15 saves across 51 innings pitched.
+Puckett elected free agency following the season on November 6.

+Charros de Jalisco (second stint)

+On February 24, 2026, Puckett signed with the Charros de Jalisco of the Mexican Leagus.